localhost8080/multiloquent/readme.txt

-this is the readme.txt for jonathansblog theme v6
+this is the readme.txt for multiloquent theme v6

 this theme has 10 widget areas:
 1) [not used]